la2050/challenge/_2021/learn/book-club-for-kids-podcast-a-project-of-community-partners.md

   include both surveys and focus groups.
 The research will be published as part of “LA is the Best Place for Bookworms!
 Creating Lifelong Readers With Digital Media”! final report and distributed widely in the press and academic media.
-Approximately how many people will be directly impacted by this proposal?: '1800' Approximately how many people will be indirectly impacted by this proposal?: '420000' Please describe the broader impact of your proposal.: >- Los Angeles has always been a city of readers.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '1800' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '420000' Describe how Los Angeles County will be different if your work is successful.: >- Los Angeles has always been a city of readers.
 And writers.
 Has technology changed that forever?
 What happens to LA if its future citizens are poor readers?